 Canadian near-shore emissions were assigned to province-level FIPS codes and paired those to region classifications for British Columbia (North Pacific), Ontario (Great Lakes) and Nova Scotia (East Coast).
 The assignment of U.S. FIPS was also restricted to state-federal water boundaries data from the Mineral Management Service (MMS) that extended only (approximately) 3 to 10 miles off shore.
-Emissions outside the 3 to 10 mile MMS boundary but within the approximately 200 nm EEZ boundary in Figure 2 8 were projected to year 2010 using the same regional adjustment factors as the U.S. emissions; however, the FIPS codes were assigned as "EEZ" FIPS.
+Emissions outside the 3 to 10 mile MMS boundary but within the approximately 200 nm EEZ boundary in Figure 2 8 were projected to year 2009 using the same regional adjustment factors as the U.S. emissions; however, the FIPS codes were assigned as "EEZ" FIPS.
 Note that state boundaries in the Great Lakes are an exception, extending through the middle of each lake such that all emissions in the Great Lakes are assigned to a U.S. county or Ontario.
 The classification of emissions to U.S. and Canadian FIPS codes is primarily needed only for inventory summaries and is irrelevant for air quality modeling except potentially for source apportionment of states contributions to transport.

 Factors were applied to compute HAP emissions (based on emissions ratios) to VOC to obtain HAP emissions values.
-Table 3-5 below shows these factors.
-Because HAPs were computed

-HAP emissions values.
 Table 3-5 below shows these factors.
 Because HAPs were computed directly from the CAP inventory and the calculations are therefore consistent, the entire c3marine sector utilizes CAP-HAP VOC integration to use the VOC HAP species directly, rather than VOC speciation profiles.